timmybytes/rational-design/README.md

 Rational Design is a tool for generating type-scales for use in design systems or web design projects.
 It’s built with React Hooks, SCSS, Webpack, and npm scripts, and is fully responsive.

+## About

+Rational Design uses a combination of state and useRef Hooks to dynamically render type scales according to user input.
+This originally created some delays in state updating properly due to [stale closures](#), but useRef solves this issue by returning the same `ref` value in memory during each rerender.

 ## Usage

 You can use the app from the browser live here, or to run and configure locally, follow these steps: